amplience/dc-extension-globallink-dashboard/docs/USAGE.md

 See [Updating source content and retranslating](#updating-source-content-and-retranslating) for further details.

-If there is one or more items without a locale in the content graph, the following warning will be shown:
+If there are one or more items without a locale in the content graph, the following warning will be shown:

 ![](./images/submission-warning-1.png)